cjdrake/pyeda/doc/source/boolalg.rst

 For example, in your familiar algebra, you have numbers such as :math:`\{1, 3, 5, \frac{1}{2}, .337\}`, and operators such as :math:`\{+, -, \cdot, \div\}`.
-The numbers are the mathematics objects, and the operators are the rules for how to manipulate them.
+The numbers are the mathematical objects, and the operators are the rules for how to manipulate them.
 Except in very extreme circumstances (division by zero), whenever you add, subtract, or divide two numbers, you get another number.